Old California porcelain enamel traffic signs

 1937 CSAA has erected 135,000 signs in Northern and Central California.

-1947 ACSC and CSAA cease signing activities on State Highways.
-ACSC and CSAA continue to erect signs for cities and counties.
+1947 ACSC and CSAA cease signing activities on State Highways but the clubs continue to erect signs for cities and counties.

 1956 ACSC ceases erecting signs after 50 years.